 This is a collection of "just combinatorics" quotes by various authors, casually referring to Combinatorics in a dismissive manner.
 Some of these may have been simply poorly worded sentences which read unfortunate nonetheless.
 This is a complement to our earlier collection of quotes describing combinatorics (some positive, some negative and some on point).
 For most disparaging quotes there, see quotes by George Dantzig and Jean Dieudonné.

 P.S.
-I compiled these collection while writing this blog post.
+I compiled these collection while writing this blog post, but expanded it later.

 The proof of [Equation] amounts to just combinatorics and will be ommited (sic.) here.